jakesgordon/javascript-state-machine/README.md

 Callbacks
 =========

-4 types of callback are available using the following naming conventions:
+4 types of callback are available by attaching methods to your StateMachine using the following naming conventions:

  * `onbeforeEVENT` - fired before the event
  * `onleaveSTATE`  - fired when leaving the old state
  * `onenterSTATE`  - fired when entering the new state
  * `onafterEVENT`  - fired after the event

->> (using your specific EVENT and STATE names)
+>> (using your **specific** EVENT and STATE names)

-You can affect the event in 3 ways:

- * return `false` from an `onbeforeEVENT` handler to cancel the event.
- * return `false` from an `onleaveSTATE` handler to cancel the event.
- * return `ASYNC` from an `onleaveSTATE` handler to perform an asynchronous state transition (see next section)

 For convenience, the 2 most useful callbacks can be shortened: